How to Drive Iceland's Golden Circle: A Complete Guide with Maps

 Six miles (10 kilometers) east of the Geysir geothermal area on Route 35 will bring you to the spectacular Gullfoss Waterfall.
 This is the third major stop on the Golden Circle in Iceland.

 If you only see one waterfall in Iceland, make it Gullfoss.
-This natural wonder is fed by glacial waters from the Hvita River, which flow over the two stages of the falls at about 459 cubic feet (140 cubic meters) per second in the summer, and 358 cubic feet (109 cubic meters) in the winter.
+This natural wonder is fed by glacial waters from the Hvita River, which flow over the two stages of the falls at about 459 cubic feet (140 cubic meters) per second in the summer and 358 cubic feet (109 cubic meters) in the winter.

-The first stage of the waterfall is about 36 feet (11 meters), and it's followed by a second, more significant waterfall with a drop of 69 feet (21 meters).
+The first stage of the waterfall is about 36 feet (11 meters), followed by a second, more significant waterfall with a drop of 69 feet (21 meters).
 Thanks to the amount of mist kicked up by Gullfoss, rainbows frequently appear at the falls.

-Gullfoss Waterfall is open year-round, but the path to the lower level observation area is closed in winter due to icy conditions.
+Gullfoss Waterfall is open year-round, but the path to the lower-level observation area is closed in winter due to icy conditions.

 Get Off the Beaten Path